 When it comes to keeping your clients happy — and staying in business — honesty is always the best policy.
 It can be tempting to tell potential employers that you have fast access to a certain type of worker when in fact, you don’t, but resist the urge to stretch the truth.
 You’ll only set up unrealistic expectations that you’re unable to fulfill.
 Be transparent in your business dealings and don’t overpromise.
 Instead, tell the truth about what type of worker you can provide and how long it will take.
 Then, if you are able to deliver more than promised, they’ll be pleasantly surprised.
 (And that’s a much better type of surprised.)

 Staffing agencies are in the business of helping people and companies succeed — and when you avoid common mistakes and abide by staffing ethics, your chances of success are greater, too.
-If you need assistance securing working capital for payroll, insurance, or other staffing agency expenses, contact my friend, Blaine Waugh, at Triumph Business Capital.
+If you need more information on staffing factoring or assistance securing working capital for payroll, insurance, or other staffing agency expenses, contact Triumph Business Capital.